karlycaramelo/dice_game/README.md

 # dice_game
 This is a simple dice_game

-This program has made using Python3 to run:
+This program is set up to run using Python 3:

 python main.py dice_1, dice_2, dice_3